Students with Children

 Benefits and drawbacks of a semester abroad with a family

 Spending a semester abroad with your children or family members can be rewarding for everyone.
 You will be able to experience a new culture, explore new places, try new foods, and build memories you can share in the future.
 However, it will take careful planning to make this a possibility.
 Consider child-care, schooling options, housing, language barriers, and finances.
-Start planning early, and work with your program coordinator in the Office of Study Abroad to determine feasibility.
+Start planning early, and work with your program coordinator in Study Abroad & Global Engagement to determine feasibility.
 We are happy to support you as best as we can.

 Benefits and drawbacks of short-term programs